 What Is a Quartz Clock?

-Like mechanical clocks, quartz clocks have gears inside them to push the hands around the clock face, measuring seconds, minutes, and hours with precision.
+Like mechanical clocks, quartz clocks and watches have gears inside them to push the hands around the clock dial, measuring seconds, minutes and hours with precision.
 However, these gears are regulated by a tiny quartz crystal rather than a balance wheel or swinging pendulum.

 Quartz is one of the most common minerals on Earth.
 It’s made from silicon dioxide, a chemical compound found in sand and many types of rock.
-Quartz is what we call piezoelectric, meaning when compressed, it generates a small but measurable electrical current.
-To the contrary, when electricity passes through quartz, it vibrates at a precise frequency — an exact number of times per second.
+Quartz is what we call piezoelectric, meaning when pressure is applied to it through physical stress or heat, it generates a small but measurable electrical current.

-So how do quartz clocks work?
 Each quartz clock or watch contains a small piece of quartz, usually shaped like a musician’s tuning fork.
-The battery inside a quartz clock or watch sends electricity to the quartz crystal via an electronic circuit, causing the fork’s prongs to vibrate 32,768 times per second.
+The battery inside a quartz clock, watch or timepiece sends electricity to the quartz crystal via an electronic circuit.
+The quartz crystal produces vibrations to echo around the timepiece and back into the internal forks, causing the fork’s prongs to vibrate 32,768 times per second.

 The circuit measures the number of vibrations, and generates one electronic pulse per every 32,768 vibrations.
 If a quartz clock is tuned correctly, the vibrations should equal out to one electronic pulse per second.
 These pulses power the gear wheels forward, in turn moving the clock’s hands clockwise around the clock dial.

 What Is the Major Difference Between Quartz Clocks and Mechanical Clocks?

 Quartz movements are both accurate and durable, making them appealing to those looking for a quality timepiece that won’t break the bank.
 You won’t have to worry about winding them like with mechanical clocks, which is why they are a very popular option.
 However, there is one major difference between quartz and mechanical clocks, performance-wise.